-Who or what keeps you inspired and motivated in your work?
+Who or what keeps you motivated in your work?

 What do you see as some of the biggest rewards and challenges for people working in education today?

 The greatest reward, which is both humbling and an incredible privilege, is the opportunity to play a part in shaping a person’s life.
 If I have had some small positive impact on a life each week then that is what it is all about.
 However, we need to remember that we may never see the fruit of our work or truly appreciate what that impact was.

 The biggest challenge is the pastoral care and wellbeing of young people.
 The challenges they face are immense.
 All the rhetoric tells us that education is about literacy and numeracy and academic performance, but is it much more than that—it is about having a lasting impact on the future of humanity.
 The future is literally in a teacher’s hands.